saharsmd/ShearForce/README.md

 #### Developing the code within the container
 You can use the instructions in [Developing the code within the container](https://github.com/Chaste/chaste-docker#developing-code-within-the-container) to access the files within your container directly and edit the codes.
 #### Share data between the host and container
-Simulation output will be saved in the testoutput folder and you can use the instuctions in [Share data between the host and container](https://github.com/Chaste/chaste-docker#developing-code-within-the-container) to mount this directory in the container.
+Simulation output will be saved in the testoutput folder.
+You can use the instuctions in [Share data between the host and container](https://github.com/Chaste/chaste-docker#developing-code-within-the-container) to mount this directory in the container.